How to Write LinkedIn Posts That Get Engagement in 2026

 • Engage with other people's posts before and after publishing your own

 Writing high-performing LinkedIn content does not require genius.
 It requires understanding the platform's mechanics and consistently applying a proven format.
-Use our Character Counter to nail the hook length, and explore PostCraze's AI features to generate LinkedIn-native posts from a single idea.
+Use our Character Counter to nail the hook length and ensure your post hits the optimal 1,200-1,600 character range.

 Frequently Asked Questions